Overview

 What results can I expect?

-The amount of coverage you'll need is dependent upon the color and texture of your hair, as well as the amount of bald area to be covered.
+The amount of coverage you’ll need depends on the color and texture of your hair, as well as the amount of bald area to be covered.
 Coarse, gray or light-colored hair affords better coverage than fine, dark-colored hair.
-The number of large plugs transplanted in the first session varies with each individual.
+The number of large plugs transplanted in the first session varies from person to person.
 For mini-grafts or micro-grafts, the number can be up to 700 or more per session.

-Follow-up with a dermatologist or plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure the most successful overall results from hair replacement (implant) surgery.
+Following up with a dermatologist or plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure the most successful overall results from hair restoration surgery.
 View our hair implants before and after photos to see results from actual patients.

 What is involved in recovery?

-Most people feel well within a day or two following surgery, although they may have some facial and eyelid swelling.
+Most people feel well within a day or two after surgery, although they may have some facial and eyelid swelling.

 Insurance & Financing